Vertex Cover Link Monitoring for IoT-Enabled Wireless Sensor Networks

 mvc_model.x[1].value = 1

-We are set to go!
+You are set to go!

-1. Build a Classiq Model
+1. Building a Classiq Model

-function to create our Model object.
+function to create the model object.

 object where the number of repetitions (num_layers